eclipse-vertx/vert.x/core_manual_groovy.md

 ## HTTPS Clients

-HTTPS clients can also be very easily written with vert.x
+HTTPS clients can also be very easily written with Vert.x

 Configuring an HTTP client for HTTPS is done in exactly the same way as configuring a `NetClient` for SSL.
 Please see SSL client chapter for detailed instructions.

 ## Scaling HTTP servers

 Scaling an HTTP or HTTPS server over multiple cores is as simple as deploying more instances of the verticle.
 For example:

+    vertx runmod com.mycompany~my-mod~1.0 -instance 20

+Or, for a raw verticle:

-    vertx deploy foo.MyServer -instances 20
+    vertx run foo.MyServer -instances 20

 The scaling works in the same way as scaling a `NetServer`.
 Please see the chapter on scaling Net Servers for a detailed explanation of how this works.

 # Routing HTTP requests with Pattern Matching